cicl-stanford/counterfactual_learning_cogsci2025/README.md

     * `get_data.py`: converts the raw participant data stored using [`jspsych-datapipe`](https://pipe.jspsych.org/) into clean dataframes.
     * `get_methods_info.py`: generates `*.tex` files containing variables used for methods reporting in the manuscript.
     * `compute_derived_variables.py`: computes the derived variables defined in the [preregistration](https://osf.io/tzha7/?view_only=989096283435445fa1d72d472ceafc9f).
+    * `compute_model_predictions.py`: computes model predictions for the three baseline models used in Figure 3 of the paper.
     * `osf_data_handler.py`: interfaces with the OSF API to pull data from the experiment.
 * `/R`
     * `cogsci_results.Rmd`: runs all bayesian regressions and generates result figures using the tidy dataframes from the above python scripts.